<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Some common use cases for the TSA Report are:

 • University Setting: Ranking Athletes at the start of the school year.
-This is commonly done when a university is wanting to run all the athletes through the force plates along with their medical evaluations.
+This is commonly done when a university wants to run all the athletes through the force plates along with their medical evaluations.
 It's also a good idea to do this pre-season as well.
-Done consistently for 4-years, and you have four values to compare year to year.
+Done consistently for 4 years, and you have four values to compare year to year.
 If you are a new organization with Hawkin, start by using all of your student-athletes as the comparison population to score against.
-As you build out your database, narrow it in and use each individual sport as the comparison population.
+As you build out your database, narrow it in and use each sport as the comparison population.

 • Professional Setting: When the athletes return to camp gather a TSA Score on each of them, and compare that to the TSA Score before they left for the off-season.
 Gather another TSA Score right before the season starts.